1btc-news/1btc-nfts/backend/README.md

-# 1btc Poll NFT Rewards: Backend
+# 1btc NFT Rewards: backend

 To check and test the contracts: